OBOFoundry/OBOFoundry.github.io/_posts/2023-06-16-inaugural-newsletter.md

 ---
 layout: post
-title: "Welcome to the inaugural issue of the OBO Foundry Newsletter -  Celebrating our 20th anniversary (June 2023)"
+title: "Inaugural OBO Foundry Newsletter"
 date: 2023-06-16
-categories: update
+author: Leila Kiani
-summary: "The inaugural edition of our newly formed OBO Newsletter."
+categories: newsletter
 ---

-We are thrilled to bring you this first edition while we celebrate our 20th anniversary, packed with exciting updates and information about the OBO Foundry and its community.
+We are thrilled to bring you this first edition while we celebrate our 20<sup>th</sup> anniversary, packed with exciting updates and information about the OBO Foundry and its community.

 In this issue, you will find a range of content, including general announcements, training opportunities, and details about recent and upcoming events.
 Our goal with the OBO Foundry's Quarterly Newsletter is to inform community members about the latest activities and advancements within the OBO Foundry.